warwick-hpsc/CPX-docs/docs/source/running.rst

    num_vertices - the number of vertices in the mesh Thermomech_simulation - the flag to control which type of simulation the model uses

 The rule of the first four of these are self-explanatory.
 The variable num_vertices controls the size of the mesh the FEniCS model generates, FEniCS generates a cube mesh with a number of vertices closest to num_vertices.
 The final variable, Thermomech_simulation is a flag that controls which simulation the FEniCS model runs.
-The model is capable of running a full thermo-mech simulation or just a thermal simulation, if Thermomech_simulation is set to 1 the model runs thermo-mech whereas if it is not the model runs the simpler thermal simulation.
+The model is capable of running a full thermo-mech simulation or just a thermal simulation, if Thermomech_simulation is set to 1 the model runs thermo-mech otherwise it runs the simpler thermal simulation.

 Running a coupled simulation
 -----------------